 Lab Services & Annual Exams

-If you are looking for a primary care physician to help you in the management of diabetes or just your overall health, CareTeam+ is here.
+If you are looking for a primary care physician to help you in the management of diabetes or just your overall health, make an appointment with one of our doctors or nurse practitioners.
 We offer same-day and walk-in appointments at our office in Conway near the Conway Hospital.
 New patient appointments are available within 24-48 hours.
 In addition, we offer the convenience of on-site lab services.